by Susan Rosenthal

 Union bureaucrats and employers have the same goal – to keep the company in business.
 And that means keeping it competitive.

 Instead of opposing increased exploitation, union bureaucrats lower their members’ expectations of what can be achieved.
 At times, union officials will talk tough and even lead struggles for workers’ rights.
 However, they inevitably sell out because they are afraid to unleash the power of the rank and file.
-When workers organize wild-cat strikes, union officials join with employers and governments to push them back to work.
+When workers organize wild-cat strikes, union officials side with employers and governments to push them back to work.

 Just as union bureaucrats partner with bosses to manage the workplace, America’s top union bureaucrats partner with the American State to manage the world.
 As former Secretary of State Madeleine Albright told one top labor executive meeting,